-If they then feel that their case is genuine they are required to complete an Illness and Misadventure Appeal form and submit it to the Head Teacher of that course.
+If they then feel that their case is genuine they are required to complete an Illness and Misadventure Appeal form and submit it to the Head Teacher of that course within 7 days of the task being returned.

-The Head Teacher and Deputy Principal will confer and the appeal will either be upheld or declined.
+The Head Teacher and Deputy Principal will confer and the appeal will either be upheld or declined within 2 weeks of the task being returned.
 Written notification will be given to the student.
 If the appeal is upheld the assessment task will be remarked by a second teacher or Head Teacher and the student will be awarded the agreed mark from both markers.
 No further negotiations will be entered into.